anuja-meetoo/SmartEXP3/in_the_wild_experiment/README.md

 * Set the value of the following parameters in file resumeDownload_periodic.py program:
   * lteUUID to the UUID of the tethered phone, obtained using the command 'nmcli con list' (line 56).
   * If you want to download another file, set the value of the parameter 'url' accordingly (line 66).
+* Create a connection for the public WiFi.
+* Disconnect from all wireless networks.
 * Start the experiment by running the resumeDownload_periodic.py program:
   ```
   ./resumeDownload_periodic.py -a <algorithm_name> -l <physical_location> -w <SSID_WiFi_network>